A Phase 1 Study Evaluating the Safety, Tolerability and Pharmacokinetics of AMG 757 in Subjects with Small Cell Lung Cancer

 Major surgery within 28 days of first dose AMG 757

-Untreated or symptomatic brain metastases and leptomeningeal disease
+Untreated (includes new lesions or progression in previously treated lesions) or symptomatic brain metastases and leptomeningeal disease

 Prior anti-cancer therapy: at least 28 days must have elapsed between any prior anti-cancer therapy and first dose of AMG 757

-Subjects who received conventional chemotherapy are eligible if at least 14 days have elapsed and if all treatment-related toxicity has been resolved to > Grade less than or equal to 1
+Patients who received conventional chemotherapy are eligible if at least 14 days have elapsed and if all treatment-related toxicity has been resolved to Grade less than or equal to 1

 Prior palliative radiotherapy must have been completed at least 7 days before the first dose of AMG 757